att-comdev/valet/valet_os/etc/valet_os/heat/README.md

 ``group_name`` (String)

 * Name of group.
 Required for exclusivity groups.
+NOT permitted for affinity and diversity groups at this time.
 * Can be updated without replacement.

 ``group_type`` (String)